 Stavanger is a beautiful and thriving international port city on Norway’s southwest seaboard.
-It is the 3rd largest city region in Norway at 320,000 inhabitants.
+It is the 3rd largest city region in Norway with 320,000 inhabitants.
 The region is projected to surpass 400,000 by 2030.
 English is the trade language widely spoken by internationals and Norwegians.

 Stavanger’s English-speaking, international climate creates a strategic gospel-location for reaching Norwegians and expatriates.
 English-speaking church planting is effective because English is the glue that holds Norwegians and expatriates together.
 Like New Testament times, when Greek was the trade language that allowed the gospel to spread throughout the Roman Empire, so it is today with English in a Global marketplace.